chgibb/PHATDocs/docs/docs/latest/circularVisualization.md

 ### Creating Tracks
 PHAT allows visualization of alignment coverage and SNP positions as data tracks.
 By default, no tracks are available.
 Select a colour for the data track and then click "Generate Coverage Track" or "Generate SNP Track" beside the contig you want to generate a track for.
 This may take some time depending on the size of the read files and reference file involved.
 When the track generation is complete, it will be listed under the appropriate section at the top of the "Track Options" dialog, in the colour that it will be displayed in.
 Currently, you cannot change the colour of a data track after it has been generated.

+### Scaling Coverage Tracks
+By default, tracks are scaled by ```1```, that is, whatever depth is present in the alignment is used in the visualization.
+For alignments with extremely high coverage which are not visible, scaling tracks by a smaller number will shrink the visualization.
+Scaling by numbers larger than ```1``` will expand the visualization.
+The scaling factor used to generate a track cannot be changed after the track is generated.

 ![PHAT Generate Track](https://chgibb.github.io//PHATDocs/docs/latest/GenTrack.png)

 ### Viewing Tracks